midhunvnadh/TeamCollab/README.md

 1. Dockerfile and docker-compose: In the repo.
 2. Code: In the repo.
 3. Postman collection: In the repo.
-4. Deployed on Render for the backend and vercel for the frontend.
+4. Deployed on Google Cloud Run for the backend and vercel for the frontend.

 # Link